plkpiotr/forum/README.md

 # Forum
 ## Description
-Internet forum [in this case about programming language Java] powered by Spring Framework.
+Internet forum [in this case about programming language Java] powered by Spring Framework and MySQL.
+This web application enables inter alia: adding topics and answers, as well as browsing, editing or deleting some of them.
 ## Technologies
 - Java:
   - Spring Framework: